Skip to main content

 The Adaline log proxy that intercepts LLM API calls and sends them to Monitor without modifying application code.

-An automated evaluation process that runs on live data in the Monitor pillar.
+An automated evaluation process that runs on live data in Monitor.
 Samples incoming requests and scores them using configured evaluators to track quality over time.

 A collection of test cases stored in Adaline used for evaluations.
-Each dataset consists of rows (test cases) and columns (variables) that map to prompt variables.
+Each dataset consists of rows and columns that can map to prompt variables, expected outputs, labels, evaluator inputs, or metadata.

 A versioned snapshot of a prompt configuration that has been published to a specific environment.
 Deployments are accessible via API or SDK and can be rolled back to previous versions.